pachyderm/pachyderm/doc/fundamentals/removing_data_from_pachyderm.md

 (i.e., the latest commit) is bad.
 Users who read from it are likely to be misled, and/or pipeline subscribed to it are likely to fail or produce bad downstream output.

-To fix this you should use `delete-commit` as follows:
+To fix this you should use `delete commit` as follows:

 ```sh
 $ pachctl delete commit <repo>@<branch-or-commit-id>